Terms and Conditions for on-Line Product Sales

 - we have told you about an error in the price or description of the product you have ordered and you do not wish to proceed;

 - there is a risk that supply of the products may be significantly delayed because of events outside our control;

 - you have a legal right to end the contract because of something we have done wrong.

 - 3 Exercising your right to change your mind (Consumer Contracts Regulations 2013).
 For most products bought online you have a legal right to change your mind within 14 days and receive a refund.
 These rights, under the Consumer Contracts Regulations 2013, are explained in more detail in these terms.

 - 4 Our goodwill guarantee.
-Please note, these terms reflect the goodwill guarantee offered by Papillon Living of 8 Union Street, Brighton, BN1 1HA to its UK customers, which is more generous than your legal rights under the Consumer Contracts Regulations in the ways set out below.
+Please note, these terms reflect the goodwill guarantee offered by Papillon Living of 22a, Ship Street, Brighton, BN1 1AD to it's UK customers, which is more generous than your legal rights under the Consumer Contracts Regulations in the ways set out below.
 This goodwill guarantee does not affect your legal rights in relation to faulty or misdescribed products (see clause 10.2):

 |Right under the Consumer Contracts Regulations 2013